netxms/netxms-doc/user/basic-concepts.rst

 station or on specific network nodes.
 All events are processed by |product_name| Event Processor one-by-one, according to the processing rules defined in Event Processing Policy.
-As a result of event processing, some actions can be taken, and event can be shown up as alarm, sent as e-mail or sms. |product_name| provides one centralized location - the Alarm Browser, where the alarms are visible to your team.
+As a result of event processing, some actions can be taken, and event can be shown up as alarm, sent as e-mail and notifications (SMS, instant messages). |product_name| provides one centralized location - the Alarm Browser, where the alarms are visible to your team.
 You can control which events should be considered important enough to show up as alarms.
 You and your team can easily monitor the posted alarms and take appropriate actions to preserve the health of your network.

 Examples of alarms include: